 - After you meet with the registration staff, you will be taken to the pre-operative preparation area.
 You'll be asked to change into a hospital gown and your clothes will be placed into a plastic bag with your name on it.
 You will remove your dentures, eyeglasses, contact lenses, and hearing aids just before surgery. - The pre-op nurse will review your medical records, conduct a brief physical evaluation, and take your vital signs (pulse and blood pressure).
 An intravenous line (IV) will be started and you will meet with the anesthetist.
-Your surgeon will verify and mark the surgical site with their initials while you are awake, and will ask for your confirmation. - Your nose will be swabbed with iodine to reduce the risk of surgical site infection.
+Your surgeon will verify and mark the surgical site with their initials while you are awake, and will ask for your confirmation. - Your nose will be swabbed with iodine; this may help prevent surgical site infection.
 If you have a known allergy to iodine, please let your care provider know. - Your support person(s) can be with you in the pre-operative preparation area until the time of surgery.
 While you're in surgery, they will wait in the pre-operative bay area where the surgeon/nursing staff will update them on your progress. - Surgery may take two to three hours or longer, depending on the surgery you are having, from the time you leave your support person until your surgery is completed.
-Your support person may ask questions at the surgical services nurse station during your procedure and sign up to receive text updates regarding the surgery.
-Immediately following surgery, you will be brought to the PACU (Post Anesthesia Care Unit).
-Once you are ready to be moved from the PACU, your support person/family will be notified.
-If you are having a same-day procedure, your support person will be brought back to your surgery center suite.
-Otherwise, they will be notified of your room number on the Medical/Surgical Unit and can meet you there.
+They may ask about the surgery and when you will be finished at the surgical services nurses station.
+Once you are ready to be moved from the PACU (Post Anesthesia Care Unit)/Recovery Room), they will be notified of your room number and may proceed there to meet you.
+Patients are transferred to the Medical/Surgical Unit.
 For safety reasons, visitors are not allowed in the PACU.